Corentin-pqt87/Nihil-plan-infini/book.md

 **Langues**            :: comprend celles de son créateur mais ne peut parler **Maître technologique**    :: Le drone ajoute ton bonus de maîtrise à ses jets d’attaque, de sauvegarde et de compétences.
 ___
-***Onion Stench.*** Any creatures within 5 feet of this thing develops an irrational craving for onion rings.
-:
-***Pack Tactics.*** These guys work together like peanut butter and jelly.
-:
-***Hangriness.*** This creature is angry, and hungry.
-It will refuse to do anything with you until its hunger is satisfied.

-When in visual contact with this creature, you must purchase an extra order of fries, even if they say they aren't hungry.
 ### Actions
 ***Attaque intégrée Mêlée.*** 1d8 + ton mod.
 INT (impact mécanique ou électrochoc) :